Julien-Gustin/Martist/README.md

 # Martist

-Mathematical artist is a program that generate random *artistic* pictures using mathematical expression taking `x` and `y` positions as value.
+Mathematical artist is a program that generate random *artistic* pictures using mathematical expression taking `x` and `y` positions as input of an expression.

 # Expressions